M-earnest/Diler_digital_literacy/lecture/overview.md

 # Course overview & procedure

-For a solid number of years now, the majority of experimental work within `Psychology` (and most other disciplines) requires the use of computers.
-No matter if `data acquisition` or `analyses`, computer-aided research is almost impossible to avoid and if done right, can be incredible helpful and even enable new types of `analyses` to obtain insights that are otherwise inaccessible.
+For a solid number of years now, the majority of experimental work within science requires the use of computers.
+No matter if "simple" `literature search`, `data managment`, `data acquisition` or `analyses`, computer-aided research is almost impossible to avoid and if done right, can be incredible helpful and even enable new types of `analyses` to obtain insights that are otherwise inaccessible.
 Rather surprisingly to most folks, the efficient utilization of `computers` within `research` also includes `programming` or even requires it.
 Besides making `research` faster, more streamlined, efficient, stable, eaier to reproduce and less prone to errors, some parts of the  `research workflow` might actually require certain `programming skills`.
-This usually entails the generation of `experiments` and certain `analyses` of subsequently obtained `data`.

 <p align="center"><iframe src="https://giphy.com/embed/sgZdwNkOH43wZOEUJ2" width="240" height="240" frameBorder="0" vspace="0" class="giphy-embed" allowFullScreen style="overflow-y: hidden;"></iframe></p><p align="center"><a href="https://giphy.com/gifs/parksandrec-episode-9-parks-and-recreation-rec-sgZdwNkOH43wZOEUJ2"><small>via GIPHY</small></a></p></p>

 While most thesis projects (undergrad and grad), PhD and other positions that actively work with `data` expect `programming` knowledge and/or experience, most programs however don't enable students to gather this skill set as their curricula don't include respective courses or do not provide adequate support and time to hone this skillset.
-Obviously, we won't be able to turn you into expert programmers within one semester, but this course is intended to provide you with a good basic understanding of and capabilities with the [Python](https://www.python.org/) [programming language](https://en.wikipedia.org/wiki/Programming_language).
+Obviously, we won't be able to turn you into experts on all things digital, but this course is intended to provide you with a good basic understanding of the necessary knowledge and tools to navigate the pitfalls of scientif work.
 Specifically, this course should build the basis for further endeavors, setting you up with everything you need to know for that (especially how and when to look for help).

 ### TL;DR

-Within this course we will explore the [Python programming language](https://en.wikipedia.org/wiki/Python_(programming_language)), specifically how it can and why it should be utilized within experimental psychology.
+Within this course we will explore what it means to be "digitally literate" and porvide you with a basic Setup, to scientific work using open source tools.
 To do so, we will follow a "learning by doing" approach in a tripartite manner.
-Starting from a basic introduction into `programming` and `python` (Block I), we will evaluate how `python` can be used to run `experiments` (Block II) and `analyze` the resulting `data` (Block III).
-Thus, we actively seek out `realistic examples` and `workflows`, trying to solve problems with `python`.
-Along this way we will also talk about important adjacent topics such as `computing environments` and `IDE`s.
-For a rather precise outline of the course, please consult the [respective section](https://m-earnest.github.io/Python_for_Psychologists_Winter2022/setup.html).
+Starting from a basic introduction into `theory` (Block I), `common tools` (Block II) and `how to apply them in a scientific context` (Block III).
+Thus, we actively seek out `realistic examples` and deomstrate how an open-source `workflow` could look like.
+Along the way we will also talk about important adjacent topics such as `computing environments` and `IDE`s.

-### How to reach the folks in the front
+### How to reach the content creators

 <p align="center"><iframe src="https://giphy.com/embed/U6GunJi6B1o7ecMfKc" width="240" height="240" frameBorder="0" vspace="0" class="giphy-embed" allowFullScreen style="overflow-y: hidden;"></iframe></p><p align="center"><a href="https://giphy.com/gifs/justviralnet-funny-mistake-spelling-U6GunJi6B1o7ecMfKc"><small>via GIPHY</small></a></p></p>